wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/messaging-gateway.md

 ## Analyze the output

-After sending the above message to the server, you'll get an internal server error as below.
+After sending the above message to the MI server, you'll receive an internal server error as below.

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>